rust-lang/book/src/ch20-03-graceful-shutdown-and-cleanup.md

 * Add more documentation to `ThreadPool` and its public methods.
 * Add tests of the library’s functionality.
 * Change calls to `unwrap` to more robust error handling.
-* Use `ThreadPool` to perform some task other than serving web requests.
+* Use `ThreadPool` to perform some tasks other than serving web requests.
 * Find a thread pool crate on [crates.io](https://crates.io/) and implement a similar web server using the crate instead.
 Then compare its API and robustness to the thread pool we implemented.